nightwatchjs/nightwatch-docs/guide/third-party-runners/cucumberjs-nightwatch-integration.md

+---
+title: Using CucumberJs with nightwatch
+description: Learn how to integrate and use CucumberJs with nightwatch.
+---

 ## Using CucumberJS with Nightwatch
 Nightwatch 2 brings integrated support for using [Cucumber.js](https://cucumber.io/) directly as an alternative test runner.
 No other plugins are necessary, other than the [Cucumber library](https://www.npmjs.com/package/@cucumber/cucumber) itself (version 7.3 or higher).